EarthScope/rover/docs/development.md

 can run `python setup.py install` from inside `rover23` to install.
 To delete the install, remake the virtualenv.

+When making a new release:

+    dev/new-version.sh X.Y.Z

+where X.Y.Z is the new version number.
+This will set the version in the source, tag the version in git, and build a suitably named tarball in the `roverdev` directory.

 ## Windows

 * Install git and clone the project: